SShivam123/simple-escrew-smart-constractrct/README.md

 ## Project Vision

-To provide a lightweight and transparent escrow system for decentralized applications, facilitating trustless transactions between parties with minimal overhead.
+To provide a lightweight and transparent escrow system for decentralized application, facilitating trustless transactions between parties with minimal overhead.

 ## Key Features